 For immediate or urgent concerns, you can meet with a licensed clinician for a same-day appointment.
 These brief meetings can help deescalate immediate distress and identify resources and support.
 Same-day appointments are available every weekday: 2:30 - 4 p.m.

 24/7 Crisis Line

 For urgent or immediate concerns after business hours, you can connect with a licensed clinician through our crisis phone line at 740-587-6647.
 Students can access the crisis line whether at home, on campus, or studying abroad.
 For additional support lines, view additional resources.

-Our team includes medical providers who are able to prescribe and manage most medications for students.
+Our partnership with the OSU Wexner Medical Center includes medical providers who are able to prescribe and manage most medications for students.
 A combination of counseling and medication management may be most helpful for managing symptoms and improving overall wellbeing.
 Appointments with our psychiatric providers are free, however there are costs associated with prescribed medications.

 Help Others in Distress

 Counseling staff can consult with members of the Denison community about counseling or mental health related concerns pertaining to a student.
 As always, our confidentiality policies are in place.
 Contact the Wellness Center for more information or report a concern for a student.

 Groups & Training